aiven/devportal/docs/platform/reference/project-member-privileges.rst

 Project roles
 -------------

-The following is the list of project roles and related priviledges:
+The following is the list of project roles and related privileges:

 * **Admin**: can perform all available operations for projects and services.